-Aberdeen Heights residents, employees test positive for COVID-19 in Nov
+Aberdeen Heights residents, workers test positive for COVID-19 in Nov

 With the COVID-19 pandemic continuing to affect our region, Aberdeen Heights reports that 8 health care residents, 2 independent living residents and 1 employee tested positive in testing late last week.
 The new cases bring the 7-day total for the community to 19, with 6 employees and 13 residents.